-ARGOR has adopted an automated and permanent screening of all business partners to identify risks in the supply chain.
+Heraeus has adopted an automated screening of all business partners to identify risks in the supply chain.
 The screening allows us to manage risk through a rigorous risk assessment of all business partners and transactions through a regular re-assessment.
-In addition, identified risks are brought up from Compliance or business or any other stakeholder to the internal Risk Committee which after a careful analysis decides how to proceed and what kind of action/measures must be taken.
-Additionally, the risks with potential higher impacts are as well reported and monitored to/by the HPM Sourcing Committee.
+In addition, identified risks are brought up from Compliance or business or any other stakeholder to the HPM Sourcing Committee. which after a careful analysis decides how to proceed and what kind of action/measures must be taken.